alipali737/pen-test-docs/Networking/Pivoting, Tunnelling, and Port Forwarding.md

 ## Tunneling
 Tunnelling is when we *encapsulate traffic in another protocol and route traffic through it*.
 VPNs are an example of tunnelling.
 This is particularly useful for evading detection systems where we need to discretely pass traffic in/out of a network (eg. using HTTPS to mask our C2 traffic).

+## Port Forwarding
+Port forwarding is *redirecting a communication request from one port to another*.
+TCP is used as the primary communication layer but application layer protocols like SSH or even [SOCKS](https://en.wikipedia.org/wiki/SOCKS) (non-application layer) can be used to encapsulate the forwarded traffic.
+Port forwarding can be a useful technique for bypassing firewalls and using existing services on the compromised host to pivot to other networks.